Remember Me

 This description was automatically translated from German.
 If you have any questions about this piece of jewellery, we will be happy to help!

-The pieces of jewellery we sell are often charged with meaning.
-Rarely, however, are they as multi-layered as this brooch from around 1845, which is often due to the materials used and their significance in the history of jewellery.
-The small, voluminously curved gold brooch, with fine black-ground enameling, is worked as a locket.
-There is a small glazed compartment on the back, which can be fitted with a woven strand of hair.
-The front is decorated with natural pearls.
-Natural pearls were used extensively in the 19th century and had different meanings.
-In connection with the social rules of mourning after the death of a loved one, they were often part of mourning jewelry.
-This is one such Victorian piece of mourning jewellery.
-The center of the brooch is adorned with an arrangement of small flowers surrounded by a frame of pearls.
-Violets are presumably depicted here.
-The violet, often somewhat neglected in German, has a wonderful symbolism in other languages and cultures.
-In French, it is nicknamed "(herbe de la) pensée", meaning "plant of remembrance", and is therefore regarded as a symbol of loving remembrance.
-The English term "pansy" is derived from this French "pensée".
-It is also similar in Italian.
-Here it is called "viola del pensiero", "violet of remembrance".
-However, the meaning of the middle violet is further enhanced by the fact that its petals are made up of different gemstones, making the brooch an "acrostic jewel", i.e. a piece of jewellery with a hidden message.
-The composition of the gemstones and thus their meaning can be explained by the initial letters of their names.
-Specifically, there are two rubies and one each of emerald, garnet, amethyst, ruby and a small rose cut diamonds.
-The first letters of these gemstones form the acronym "REGARD", which is best translated as "appreciation" in German.
-We suspect that the colored stones were later inserted into the brooch to reinforce its significance as a loving memento.
-We discovered this piece of jewellery in the south of England.
+Often, the pieces of jewellery we sell are imbued with meaning.
+Rarely, however, is this meaning as layered as in the brooch presented here, dating from around 1845.
+This is often conveyed through the materials used and their significance within the history of jewellery.
+The small, richly curved gold brooch, with fine black-ground enamel, is designed as a locket.
+On the reverse, there is a small glazed compartment that can be fitted with a lock of hair.
+On the front, it features a setting of natural pearls.
+Natural pearls were widely used in the 19th century and carried a variety of meanings.
+In connection with the social conventions of mourning following the death of a loved one, they were often incorporated into mourning jewellery.
+This is one such example of a Victorian mourning piece.
+At the centre of the brooch is an arrangement of small flowers, surrounded by a frame of pearls.
+These are most likely violets.
+The violet, somewhat overlooked in German-speaking contexts, possesses a rich symbolism in other languages and cultures.
+In French, it bears the name “(herbe de la) pensée”, meaning “plant of remembrance”, and is therefore regarded as a symbol of loving memory.
+The English term “pansy” is derived from this French “pensée”.
+A similar meaning exists in Italian, where it is called “viola del pensiero”, or “violet of remembrance”.
+As an adornment for a locket such as this, which would have contained the hair of a loved one, the violet is thus a most fitting choice.
+Interestingly, the meaning of the central violet has been further enhanced in more recent times.
+Its petals are composed of various gemstones, transforming the brooch into an “acrostic jewel”, that is, a piece of jewellery with a hidden message.
+The selection of gemstones, and thus their meaning, can be understood through the initial letters of their names.
+Specifically, these are two rubies, and one each of emerald, garnet, amethyst, ruby, and a small rose-cut diamond.
+The initial letters of these gemstones form the acronym “REGARD”, which here means “esteem” or “affection”.
+The five coloured stones are not original; they were added to the brooch at a later date to reinforce its meaning as a token of affectionate remembrance.
+We discovered this piece in the south of England.

 Read more